aws-samples/aws-do-eks/Container-Root/eks/deployment/inference/agentic-ai/disagg-calculator/README.md

 Author: Anton Alexander

+> **Disclaimer.** This calculator is provided **free of charge, as a utility** to help quickly
+> **estimate** and plan model-serving topologies.
+It produces **first-order estimates and guidance only**.
+> AWS and the authors make **no representation, warranty, or guarantee** — express or implied — about model
+> performance, throughput, latency, cost, or fitness for any purpose, and **accept no liability** for any
+> outcome arising from its use.
+Actual measured results will differ from the calculated numbers.
+Always
+> validate on your own hardware with your own workload before making deployment or purchasing decisions.
+> The calculator is provided **"AS IS"** without support obligation.

 An architecture-first calculator that answers a single question for any model on any GPU:
 **should I serve it aggregated (prefill + decode on one worker) or disaggregated (prefill and decode split across workers, KV cache moved over the network)?** It derives the answer from the model's real